NotJustJoe/PRINTF_UNIT_JNM/README.md

 -Several Level of stress testing for your function.

--Logs of the error, with the number of the test you've failed.
+-Logs for your errors, with the number of the test you've failed.

 -Valgrind Log for each test without interrupting/interfering with the test even if you have memory leaks.